-Crack patterns at the end of test are shown in Fig. 4 and Photo.
-1. Story shear force - drift angle relations are shown in Fig. 5 for cyclic load reversals and Fig. 6 as an envelope curve in positive loading illustrating successive phenomena occurred in the specimen.
-Story shear force in this paper is defined as the horizontal force applied by oil jacks corrected for the P-Delta effect resulted from column axial load.
+Crack patterns at the end of test are shown in Fig. 4.
+Story shear force - drift angle relations are shown in Fig. 5 for cyclic load reversals and Fig. 6 as an envelope curve in positive loading illustrating successive events occurred in the specimen.
+Story shear force in this paper is defined as the horizontal force applied by oil jacks corrected for the P-Delta effect resulting from column axial load.

-(a) Specimen No.1
+3.1.1 Specimen No.1